mithi/react-philosophies/README.md

 - If the user is hovering the button it should also display `WavingHand` component.
 - The buttons should also be disabled when no items for a specific category is available.
 - When a user hovers a disabled button, a tooltip shows "not available".
-- If the category has no items available, the button's background color should be gray.
+- If the category has no items available, the button's background should be gray.
-- If the category is booked, the button's background color should be green.
+- If the category is booked, the button's background should be green.
-- If the category has available items and is not booked, the button's background color should be red
+- If the category has available items and is not booked, the button's background should be red

 <details>
     <summary>❌ Not-so-good solution</summary>